How to Motivate a Retail Employee

 Here’s the truth:

 Your employees must motivate themselves — even to do what you want.

 Everyone is motivated toward something 100 percent of the time.
 But sometimes, people are more motivated to fail than to succeed (even if they don’t know it).

-This statement applies to employees and store owners, District Managers, and even C-level executives.
+This statement applies to employees, store owners, District Managers, and C-level executives.